dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

 The default installation might not have a text editor included.
-Since this post does mostly small changes or copy-pastes, nano should be enough so `sudo apt-get install nano`.
+Since this post does mostly small changes or copy-pastes, nano should be enough so `sudo apt-get install -y nano`.
 You might be a vim or emacs wizard instead.
 In either case you might want to install and configure an editor now.

 If you are following the Google Compute Engine deployment path, then in order